realgarit/emerald-shiny-hunter/README.md

 - Resets the game automatically and checks each attempt
 - Writes random RNG seeds to memory (Emerald starts with the same seed every reset)
 - Shows progress updates with attempt counts and rates
+- Watch the game live (Route 101 only) - add `--show-window` to see what's happening
 - Saves screenshots when a shiny is found
 - Plays a sound and sends a macOS notification when it finds one
 - Saves the game state automatically so you can continue playing